 Psychologists have argued that childhood is a natural phase of growing up.
 Indeed, Maria Montessori believed that children are innately preparing to be adults.
-She further stated that parents and teachers needed to provide a strong foundation of skills and work habits that would eventually allow them to be responsible for the caring of their own families, homes, community and environment.
+She further stated that parents and teachers need to provide a strong foundation of skills and work habits that allow children to eventually be responsible for the caring of their own families, homes, community and environment.
 These skills, when taught early in life, allow children to believe in themselves as well as developing the self-discipline needed for success throughout their lives.

 The Importance of Practical Life Activities in the Montessori Preschool ClassroomMontessori stated that at each plane of development there is a sensitive period for different skills and activities.
 It is critical that proper stimulation be provided as nature intended.
 A child enters the Children's House (Montessori preschool) around the age of three.
 It is here where the Work of the Family, known as Practical Life activities, provides an introduction and smooth transition to the Montessori school by linking the activities that the child is familiar with at home to the school environment.